osmandapp/web/main/docs/versions/future-android.md

 When using OsmAnd, you can now interact with access-related icons such as *Barrier*, *Steps*, or *Gate* directly on the map.
 A simple tap on these icons will bring up detailed information, including the name of the POI, its type, and the address.

 This functionality enhances quick access to important navigation data for objects on your route, helping you understand restrictions or attributes of paths and roads at a glance.
-You can explore this via the [Map Context menu](https://osmand.net/docs/user/map/map-context-menu#overview).
+You can explore this via the [map context menu](https://osmand.net/docs/user/map/map-context-menu#overview).

 By tapping on icons for *Barrier*, *Steps*, or *Gate*, the context menu reveals additional details, including the name (POI type) and address associated with these features, or displays object type, if a name is not available.